Anoectochilus yatesiae

-Anoectochilus yatesiae, commonly known as the marbled jewel orchid, is a species of orchid that is endemic to northern Queensland.
+Anoectochilus yatesiae, commonly known as the marbled jewel orchid, is a species of orchid that is endemic to northern Queensland, Australia.
 It has up to six dark green leaves with a network of silvery veins and up to four hairy brownish and white flowers.

 Description

 Anoectochilus yatesiae is a tuberous, perennial herb with up to six leaves forming a rosette on the end of its fleshy rhizome.
 The leaves are dark green, broadly egg-shaped to heart-shaped with a network of silvery veins, 30-60 mm long and 30-40 mm wide.
 Up to four brownish flowers 14-18 mm long and 18-22 mm wide are borne on a flowering stem 150-250 mm tall.
 The dorsal sepal is 10-12 mm long, 4-5 mm wide and with the petals, forms a hood over the column.
 The lateral sepals are a similar length to the dorsal sepal but narrower and spread apart from each other.
 The petals are white, glabrous, 8-10 mm long and about 2 mm wide.
 The labellum is upright, white, 12-15 mm long, 2-3 mm wide and has about twelve crooked white hairs 4-7 mm long on the narrow section.
 The nectary spur is about 5 mm long.
 Flowering occurs from July to September.